davialexandre/yiinfinite-scroll/README.md

 - donetext: The text to be displayed when all the pages had been loaded
 - pages:  The CPagination object
 - errorHandler: Javascrit function that is called when the ajax errors or 404s.
+- navigationLinkText: The text to be displayed in the navigation link (Usually visible only when javascript is disabled).
+The default value is "next".